sharjeelfaisaldigitaleaters-spec/AI-ML-Internship-Tasks/README.md

 - Box Plot

 ## Result
-Successfully explored and visualized the Iris dataset.
+Successfully explored and visualized the Iris dataset and analyzed feature relationships and data distributions.

 ---